Submitting Data

 useSubmithooks for each mutation:createTodo,updateTodoRequest, anddeleteTodoRequest.
 This keeps the logic for each action clean and separate. - Creating: The

 handleAddTodofunction callsaddTodowith the new to-do's data.
-Becausesubmitis a promise, we canawaitit and then run code after it completes, such as clearing the input field and callingrevalidate()to refresh the to-do list. - Updating:
+Becausesubmitis a promise, we canawaitit and then run code after it completes, such as clearing the input field and callingrefetch()to refresh the to-do list. - Updating:

-handleToggleTodocallsupdateTodowith thetodoIdinparamsand the newcompletedstatus indata.
-We then revalidate to show the change. - Deleting:
+handleToggleTodocallsupdateTodowith thetodoIdinparamsand the newcompletedstatus inpayload.
+We then refetch to show the change. - Deleting:

-handleDeleteTodocallsdeleteTodowith the appropriatetodoIdand revalidates. - Loading State: The
+handleDeleteTodocallsdeleteTodowith the appropriatetodoIdand refetches. - Loading State: The

 submittingboolean (which we aliased toisAddingfor the create action) is used to disable the "Add" button while the request is in flight, preventing duplicate submissions.